-Jim Johnson is the founder and chairman of The Standish Group.
+Jim Johnson is chairman of The Standish Group.
 He has been professionally involved in the computer industry for over 40 years and has a long list of published books, papers, articles and speeches.
 He has a combination of technical, marketing, and research achievements focused on mission-critical applications and technology.
 He is best known for his research on project performance and early recognizing technology trends.
 Jim is a pioneer of modern research techniques and continues to advance in the research industry through case-based analytical technology.

 Rio de Janeiro, Brazil, is preparing to receive more than 10,000 athletes who will compete in 42 sports in the 2016 Summer Olympics.

 PreparedU: How Innovative Colleges Drive Student Success by Gloria Cordes Larson.

 The road to oblivion is paved with projects that are strategically aligned with the current corporate strategy and vision.

 Sometime, I feel we have the Cassandra’s Curse for we have the uncanny ability to see the future, but people want to ignore us to promote their own agenda.

 Jim Johnson rates Chaos Monkeys 3 out of 5 butterflies

 he Modernization in Place paper includes a section on what we shall call “Crapola”—code that is rusting away and preventing progress on lifeblood advancements.